cyborgar/Petaxian/README.md

 **Even more recent news (2023-08-15)**

 There is now a port of Petaxian for PET done by Milasoft (you can find this here https://milasoft64.itch.io/petaxian).
-This was done based on the C64 assembly output and not in Prog8 which doesn't support PET yet (though possibly some support may be coming in the near future).
+This was done based on the C64 assembly output and not in Prog8 which doesn't support all of the PET features yet (though possibly more support may be coming in the near future).